asimokby/PDelivery/README.md

 ![LogoImg](https://github.com/asimokby/PDelivery/blob/master/FrontEnd_ReactJS/src/Imgs/logo-0.png)
 # PDelivery
 PDelivery is a tool that connects shoppers with travelers.
 Shop anywhere around the world from the comfort of your home!
+Delivery, done Personally.

 ### Screenshots